 A family ski vacation with teens can be a wonderful time … they’re well past the age when Mom and Dad break a sweat trying to bundle them up in the lodge, and they can carry their own gear (I should hope!).
 There are challenges that arise when your skiers and riders become older and more independent, but it’s nothing you can’t handle.
 Here’s how to make the experience smooth and fun for everyone.

-My teens don’t like being enrolled in group lessons with other kids they don’t know, but they do like meeting cool local skiers (aka private ski instructors).
+My teens don’t like being enrolled in group lessons with other kids they don’t know, but they do like meeting cool local skiers (a.k.a. private ski instructors).
 At first glance, private lessons can seem wildly expensive … until you break down the cost of group lessons for multiple kids.
 Private lessons can be shared by family members, sometimes making them even more affordable, and more fun if your teens enjoy skiing or riding together.
-Private guides take the kids where they want to go; ours went on cat-accessed terrain at Keystone (more on that to come), found gated skiing at Park City and challenged themselves on powder bowls at Squaw Valley.
+Private guides take the kids where they want to go; ours went on cat-accessed terrain at Keystone (more on that to come), found gated skiing at Park City and challenged themselves on powder bowls at Palisades Tahoe.

 Not sure about lessons?
 Almost all major resorts now offer a guided “tour” experience for free, to help families orient themselves on the mountain.
 These guides usually meet any interested parties at the base area in the morning and afternoon, and ski or ride for about an hour with a small group.
 If your teens consider themselves too good for lessons, this can be a fun and budget-friendly alternative.
 Why go?
-The guides know the mountain inside and out, and since many guests don’t utilize their free services, you could have their undivided attention.
+The guides know the mountain inside and out, and since many guests don’t take advantage of their free services, you could have their undivided attention.
 Use the opportunity to ask about lesser-known runs or backcountry terrain, and ask them to show you areas your teens are most interested in, such as the best tree-skiing glades or a favorite terrain park element.

-Some ski resorts, even large ones, have a single central base lodge area, into which all lifts and runs eventually funnel.
+Some ski resorts, even large ones, have a single central base lodge area into which all lifts and runs eventually funnel.
 (The alternative: resorts with multiple base areas, like Heavenly, Mt.
 Bachelor or Breckenridge.)
 When families ski these resorts, it’s easier to give teens a long leash, since everyone will eventually ski or ride down to the same central point.
 Allow teens to do laps until lunch, knowing you can see them approach from the lodge deck.
 Resorts with a good funnel effect include Sierra-at-Tahoe, Sundance and Stowe.

 If you allow teens to ski without you, insist on the buddy system.
 This is especially important if they will be accessing off-piste terrain like bowls and gated glades.
 If you only have one teen in your life, consider allowing him or her to bring a friend on your next ski trip.